dunarel/dunphd-thesis/Chapter3/Supplementary/q_func_java_ba/README.md

 in proceedings of RECOMB Comparative Genomics 2008, Springer, Lecture Notes in Bioinformatics Series, Paris, 128-140

-It is included here for reference, as some of the results will be used in later projects to compare against.
+It is included here for reference, as some of the results will be wrapped and expanded in later projects.
 It also constitutes a minimal implementation of the Q-functions.

 ### qfunc_java_ba selected contents: